 In-App Message Delivery

-Our in-app message product allows you to trigger in-app message display as a result of several different event types:
+Our in-app message product allows you to trigger an in-app message display as a result of several different event types:

 Push Click.
 Furthermore,